-Nawaz nominates Shahbaz as next PM; Shahid Khaqan for interim period
+PML-N nominates Shahbaz as next PM; Shahid Khaqan for interim period

 emotional.
 However, I am thankful to Shahbaz Sharif and Shahid

-Khaqan Abbasi for accepting my proposal,” he told the meeting.
+Khaqan Abbasi for accepting my proposal,” he said addressing the

 Nawaz Sharif also prayed for success of his successors as